AERO-568-Flight-Computer/FlightComputer/PartitionManager/README.md

 python3 PartitonManager/partitonManager.py
 ```

+You may also use the shortcut on the desktop.

 ## Order of operations
 Read .json file (eventually sync with DataAggregator) with the partitons you want to launch and some additonal relevant information